 Students who've used another editing application may spend some time hunting for an Effects menu.
 It's important to show them both fixed effects (automatically applied for Motion, Opacity, and Time Remapping) as well as the Effects Browser.
 Pay particular attention to teaching the use of icons for accelerated effects, 32-bit color, and YUV effects because these will greatly impact workflow.
-Adjustment layers are also a new addition to Adobe Premiere Pro CS6 and should be carefully explored because they offer a lot of speed benefits.
+Adjustment layers should be carefully explored because they offer a lot of speed benefits.